[SDKs] [arv-mount] Use "." placeholder to persist empty directories

 Along with space and backslash, are there other chars that are legal in filenames but would be misinterpreted in a manifest?
 I suspect newline needs to be escaped, and we should probably do tab too (even if tab works unescaped, it could be distracting while troubleshooting).

-#15 Updated by Lucas Di Pentima about 1 month ago
+#15 Updated by Lucas Di Pentima 3 months ago

 Update at 735143cbf